Skip to main content

 YEach component

-This table is useful for determining if the cameras and LiDAR are synced together properly.
-If you expect all of your observations to align nicely, but they aren't aligned at all, that's a sign that
+This table is useful for determining if observations are synced together properly.
+If you expect all of your observations to align nicely, but they aren't aligned at all, it's a sign that

 1. The timestamps are not being written or read correctly